ewendel/elm-workshop/README.md

 Go ahead and make the `greet` function.
 The string concatenation operator in Elm is `++`

-### A prefix binding

-When you got that part down, lets move the prefix into a variable so that it can be reused later.
-Creating a variable, or binding as they are called in Elm, is similar to a function with _zero_ arguments.
-Try it out!

 ### Adding type signatures

 Before we finish off this first level, try adding type signatures to both the function and the binding.
 Type signatures are never needed as the compiler can infer them, but we usually add them anyway to make our code easier to read.